eclipse-pass/pass-ember-adapter/README.md

 ### Adapter

-* baseURI: Absolute URI to Fedora container which will host Ember data
+* baseURI: Absolute URI to Fedora container which will host Ember data.
+* elasticsearchURI: Absolute URI to Elasticsearch search service.
 * username: If set, used to generate HTTP Basic authorization header.
 * password: If set, used to generate HTTP Basic authorization header.

 ### Serializer

 * contextURI: The URI of the external JSON-LD context to load.
 Must be publicly accessible.
+* dataURI: The URI use to make statements about PASS objects.

 ## Using the Fedora adapter